Construction Permits

 The line on this graph represents the past 52-week average lead time needed to complete projects in this category.

 Complex projects require more time to review.
 These projects are complex because they trigger specific federal air quality rules, or they are proposed in areas where there are already concerns about air quality.
-The section’s goal is to issue all PSD/NA NSR Complex projects with 180 days of receiving the application.
+The section’s goal is to issue all PSD/NA NSR Complex projects within 180 days of receiving the application.